 The hatchery is a special building with controlled ventilation.
-It contains machines for holding and incubating large numbers of eggs.
+It contains machines for holding and incubating large number of eggs.
 The hatchery is designed with hygiene in mind and is laid out so that there is little chance of any contaminating organisms travelling back from hatched chicks to eggs brought in later.

-The first stage lasts for 18 days and is called setting.
-The eggs are placed on special trays which can be tilted through 90 degrees, from side to side.
+The first stage lasts for 18 days and is called “setting”.
+During setting, the eggs are placed on special trays which can be tilted through 90 degrees, from side to side.
 The temperature and humidity of the air in the setter is controlled so that conditions inside each egg are suitable for the growth and development of the chick.

-Sexing allows separation of male and females chicks.
+Sexing allows separation of male and female chicks.
 This can be done by:

 Layer chicks are always sexed, as the females are kept while the males are killed.
 Breeders are usually sexed, as only one sex of each breeder strain is kept.
 Meat chickens are normally left unsexed, as both sexes are usually reared together.

 Some vaccines can be administered in the hatchery.
 In meat chickens, all the required vaccines are administered in the hatchery before delivery to a farm.
 Beak trimming is sometimes carried out and in some breeds, the comb of the cockerels is trimmed (called dubbing).
 These procedures may seem cruel but they are carried out to prevent further injury later in life.
 Beak trimming is done to prevent pecking other birds, or cannibalism.
 Dubbing is done to prevent injuries to the comb which can result from fighting.